 Prime models, in general, tend to be more able to handle low light situations.
-To read more about prime lenses and what they are capable of, read this great tutorial!
+Read this great tutorial to learn more about prime lenses and what they are capable of!

 This friendly piranha portrait was taken at an aquarium with virtually no light, other than the light shining into the tank.
 It was shot with an 85mm SigmaArt at ISO 3200, f/3.5, and a shutter speed of 1/125s.

 The 85mm is known as a great portrait lens, but what many don’t know is that the 85mm is also considered a short telephoto lens!
 Many landscape nature photographers use it when photographing wildlife!

 It can be easily used for headshot photography, portraits, in same cases macro photography, landscapes, weddings, and events.
 Basically, it’s just a solid lens all around!

 Varying Makes, Models, and Prices (USD)